Capillary/ecom-api-document/source/includes/_customer.md

 ```

-Retrieves the details of a specific customer.
+Retrieves the details of a specific customer by user id.

 ### Resource Information
 | | |